cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 # Appendix
  kubernetes has handling for persistent volumes, including block devices.
 I may be worthwhile to examine this for ideas.
  [https://github.com/kubernetes/kubernetes/blob/master/docs/design/persistent-storage.md]()
- Kubernetes states use case is management of:
+ Kubernetes target use case is management of:

      - GCE persistent disks
      - NFS shares
      - AWS EBS stores

-The current facility assumes the storage is pre-provisioned, outside kubernetes
+The current facility assumes the storage is pre-provisioned, outside kubernetes.